jina-ai/finetuner/docs/index.md

 ## Next step

+Finetuner is extremely easy to learn: all you need is `finetuner.fit()`!

-Answer the questions below and quickly find what you need to learn:
+Answer the questions below and quickly find out what you need to learn:

 ::::{grid} 2
 :gutter: 3